abiodunfreeman/aems-server/README.md

 ## How It's Made:

-**Tech used:** Next JS, Tailwind, MUI , SCSS, Express, Mongo DB, bCrypt, passport js
+**Tech used:** Next JS, Express, Mongo DB , NODE ,Tailwind, MUI , SCSS, bCrypt, passport js

 Built with Next/React front end and an Express backend.
 Tailwind, SCSS, and MUI components were used for styling.
 MongoDB is used for the database, with passport js for user auth, and passwords encrypted with bcrypt.